zeruth/Meteor/README.md

 Improved RuneLite Injector
     Inject to deob instead of vanilla, great for debugging Kotlin/Compose framework:
-    Entire client is now kotlin only
-    Many systems improved / modernized to benefit from Kotlin Compose only UI/Overlays:
+    client module is entirely Kotlin, and entirely Compose - No Java / Swing in the frontend Many systems improved / modernized to benefit from this Compose only UI/Overlays:
-    Game image is drawn to the compose backed swing panel but that is it for swing Overlays are native resolution regardless of rs stretching Overlays are rendered on compose UI thread, client thread won't starve because of drawing
+    Overlays are native resolution regardless of rs stretching Overlays are rendered on compose UI thread, client thread won't starve because of drawing
 ```